danielle-greco/danielle-greco.github.io/index.md

 **1. When should you use Git for a project?**

-   Git should be used for a project when there will be multiple people working on one project and multiple versions of that project.
+   Git should be used when there will be multiple people working on one project and multiple versions of that project.
 Git allows users to access the same file simultaenously and provides an easy way to consolidate all versions.